 Streamer & Creator | Neurodivergent Representation | Twitch & Instagram

 A comedian, actor, and writer who was diagnosed with autism in his 30s after his son received the same diagnosis.
-Best known for his role in Amazon’s As We See It — a critically acclaimed series where the autistic characters were played by autistic actors — Rick speaks openly about masking, late diagnosis, and the unexpected humor and honesty that comes with navigating the world autistically. *May have content not always curated or appropriate for younger audiences.
+Perhaps, best known for his role in Amazon’s "As We See It", Rick speaks openly about masking, late diagnosis, and the unexpected humor and honesty that comes with navigating the world autistically.
+Rick is quickly increasing his popularity and online through his podcast "Take Your Shoes Off". *May have content not always curated or appropriate for younger audiences.

 Late Diagnosis | Autism Advocate | Actor & Comedian | Instagram & Podcast